Safety and Community Education Programs

 (919) 560-4242, ext.
 19242

-Community Fire Education is one of the most vital areas in the fire service.
+Community fire education is one of the most vital areas in the fire service.
 Through education and awareness, individuals learn to recognize fire hazards and correct them.
 The Durham Fire Department strives to share the basics of fire prevention with residents in order to prevent tragedies.
 We work to achieve this goal by offering fire and life safety programs and resources for children, adults, seniors, teachers, and the general public.
-These program create a stronger link between the fire department and the community.
+These programs create a stronger link between the fire department and the community.

 All programs and community events are available upon request.
 A 30-day advance notice is required.

 The "Remembering When" program is designed to prevent and/or reduce falls often experienced by seniors.
 The program also addresses fire safety concerns specific to the senior population.
 Presentations can be tailored for individuals or large groups.

 The Junior Fire Marshal Program offers local youth an opportunity to learn what it takes to have a career in the fire service.
 The Durham Fire Department, the Parks and Recreation Department, and the N.C.
 Department of Insurance — Office of the State Fire Marshal team up annually to offer youth ages 11-15 a chance to learn about fire safety and various career options in the fire service.
 During the four-day course, participants receive training including:

 • hazardous materials training